stimpy77/namespace.js/README.md

 by Jon Davis

-*Very* small and simple function that auto-generates and establishes a deeply nested Javascript namespace without clobbering an existing match.
+Small and simple function that auto-generates and establishes a deeply nested Javascript namespace without clobbering an existing match.
+Also natively uses WinJS's namespacing (this function becomes an alias of WinJS.Namespace.define) if WinJS is detected.

 Example: